 If you're on the road in college football, there is one place you definitely don't want to play, and that is against the LSU Tigers on Saturday night in Death Valley.
 But where did the famous name come from?

 It was almost impossible to hear during game day then, but the stadium was built with space for just 12,000 in 1924.
 Thanks to expansions and renovations, it now currently seats 102,321 screaming fans.
-That is the third-largest stadium in the SEC, fifth in the NCAA, and sixth-largest stadium in the world.

 Former LSU Sports Information Director Bud Johnson said LSU Tiger Stadium wasn't known as Death Valley until 1959 when the Tigers beat Clemson in the Sugar Bowl, but the name stuck ever since.